kikrishn/Blog/_posts/2021-08-06-cyclic-extensions.md

 ---
 layout: post
-title: Solving Solvable Polynomials with Galois Theory
+title: Solving Solvable Polynomials with Galois Theory (Part 1)
 tags:
   - sage
+  - solving-solvable-polynomials
 ---

 I'm super excited to be writing this post up!
 It's been haunting me for